drfloob/literate-garbanzo/README.md

 <img align="right" src="res/minCut.jpg" />

-On its own, Network Pulse serves as a building block towards the construction of powerful analytics tools.
+On its own, Network Pulse serves as a building block towards the construction of powerful analytical tools.
 One concrete use case I'd like to work on is implementing a [distributed Min-Cut/Max-Flow algorithm][mcmf] in Gelly-Streaming.
 This would solve the first use case outlined in the Introduction: finding influencers as they develop their influence.

-The second example in the introduction -- recommending new connections in a timely way -- would more likely be solved with batch components that calculate the long history of everyone's interactions, and a streaming pattern matching operation to establish a sense of timeliness (e.g. two people having similar temporal patterns of activity).
+The second example in the introduction -- recommending new connections in a timely way -- would likely be solved with a batch component that calculates the long history of everyone's interactions, and a streaming pattern matching component to establish a sense of timeliness and context in which to evaluate a recommendation opportunity.

 The third example -- community building via potential influencers -- would be solved with a combination of the previous examples, along